Beers and Beans

 I bet you’re right. it looks like everyone who has commented says that it is awesome! @Tours of the Vatican,

-Mack Reynolds -
+7. Mack Reynolds says:

 at 1:19 pm